-Whether you play the cello or throw a football or just like to curl in the corner with a book, there’s space for you here.
-On Wheaton’s beautiful and historic campus, you’ll find yourself inspired.
-Within our community you’ll find yourself encouraged.
+Whether you play the cello, throw a football, or just like to curl up in the corner with a book, there’s a place for you here.
+On Wheaton’s beautiful historic campus, you’ll be inspired.
+Within our community, you’ll find yourself encouraged.
 Go.
 Engage.
 Discover.
-From the influence of friends and professors around you, you almost cannot help but become more of the person God desires you to be.
+From the influence of friends and professors around you, you almost can’t help but become more of the person God desires you to be.

-Don’t worry, we know: this becoming requires work.
+If you think this sounds like a tall order—you are correct!
 It doesn’t just happen.
-So we get serious about growing in knowledge and discernment—pushing ourselves academically for a higher end.
-That’s why we have a top-tier Science department and nationally regarded Conservatory of Music.
-It’s why over 96% of our full-time faculty have a terminal degree, and everyone teaches his or her own class.
-And although we appreciate U.S. News & World Report ranking us as one of the top liberal arts colleges annually, we don’t do this for the rankings.
+So we get serious about growing in knowledge and discernment—pushing ourselves academically toward a higher end.
+That’s why we have a top-tier Science department and a nationally regarded Conservatory of Music.
+It’s why over 93% of our full-time faculty have a terminal degree, with every one of them teaching his or her own classes.
+And although we appreciate that U.S. News & World Report ranks us as one of the nation’s top liberal arts colleges annually, we don’t do this for the rankings.

-We do it because education is about relationships—relationships between disciplines, relationships with professors and peers, relationships with the world.
+We do all this because education is about relationships—relationships between disciplines, relationships with professors and peers, relationships with the world.
 Our relationship with God.
 Rigorous academics help us discover more of ourselves and how we work, more of who God is and how He works.
 The liberal arts are really the liberating arts.
 We become freer as we learn.
 Fuller.
-Maybe that’s why more of our graduates go on to earn doctorates than almost any other school in the country—they know learning helps us become new people.
+Maybe this multidisciplinary approach is why 99% of the Class of 2018 landed within six months of graduation compared to the national average of 84% in 2017 (NACE).

-But to truly become new people, we integrate learning with the deepest thing about us: our faith.
-Sure, sometimes we have doubts, questions, and fears.
+To truly become new people, we integrate learning with the deepest thing about us: our faith.
+Yes, we sometimes have doubts, questions, and fears.
 But we tackle those together, in part through our learning.
-That way everything we learn is colored by the beautiful prism of faith: science is the study of God’s creation, music and art tap into ancient disciplines of expression, and English gives us words of shared experience.
-We become new people, not just because we’re learning, but because God is at work behind it all.
+That way, everything we learn is colored by the beautiful prism of faith: science is the study of God’s creation, music and art tap into ancient disciplines of expression, and English gives us words of shared experience.
+We become new people not just because we’re learning, but because God is at work behind it all.

-It also doesn’t count the impromptu worship time with friends—maybe with a guitar or over a cup of coffee—as we shape and inspire each other.
+It also doesn’t count the impromptu worship time with friends—with a guitar, over a cup of coffee—as we shape and inspire each other.
 You see, when we talk about faith, we can’t help but mention each other.
 And when we talk about each other, one word always comes up: grace.
 Grace to be yourself, to explore who you are through clubs and organizations, through ministries and missions, through relationships with friends and professors.
-Grace to be as you are—yet become more of who God wants you to be.
+Grace to be as you are yet also become more of who God wants you to be.